conbon27/erddap/README.md

 5. Has *RESTful* web services for searching for datasets, downloading data and making maps.

 ---
 ## Advantages

-Acting as a middleman between the user and the data source allows ERDDAP to have several useful features, including:
+Acting as a middleman between the user and the data source allows **ERDDAP** to have several useful features, including:

-   +

-      -

-      -
+   1. The ability to modify and add to each dataset's existing metadata:

+      - _Metadata_ is the who, what, when, where, why and how inform about each dataset that helps users understand it.

+      - As functionality has been improved, **ERDDAP** can generate ***ISO 19115 metadata files***, the format required for US Government's data catalogs, while others such as ***MEDIN*** can be configured also.

+   2. Standardized time data formats:

+      - Makes it easier to compare data from different datasets.

+      - Avoids the horrendous ordeal of dealing with a multitude of existing varying date time formats.

+   3. Provides a unified way for users to search for datasets:

+       - Via Google-like,  full-text search, via category browsing (aka faceted search) and via advanced search, which combines all search options.

+   4. Offers a standard way to request a subset of the data from any dataset:

+        - via **web applications** -- web pages with forms for humans.

+        - via **web services** -- where one *RESTful* URL specifies the entire request.

+   5. Allows users to specify the **response file format**, which ERDDAP generates **on-the-fly**:

+        - No time wasted converting data from one format to another.

+        - **20** different data file types.

+        - Some image file types, so users can request customized maps and graphs.

+ All of the features are designed to make life easier for data providers and for users.

 ---
 ## Install

-Creator [Bob Simons](https://github.com/BobSimons) has compiled comprehensive [instructions](http://coastwatch.pfeg.noaa.gov/erddap/download/setup.html) to follow for an ***ERDDAP*** install.
+Creator [Bob Simons](https://github.com/BobSimons) has compiled comprehensive [instructions](http://coastwatch.pfeg.noaa.gov/erddap/download/setup.html) to follow for an **ERDDAP** install.

    + **ERDDAP** connects using the *jtds JDBC connector* and the *EDDTableFromDatabase*.

    + Each dataset is presented in a single flat view per dataset to **ERDDAP**, e.g. [Marine Institute Weather Buoy Network](https://erddap.marine.ie/erddap/tabledap/IWBNetwork.html).

 ---
+## Setup

+Configure your ERDDAP instance using the setup.xml file (included in the content folder in ERDDAP):

+   - You must set basic information like where you will save your parent directory (filled with logs and the like).

+   - Set the access point for your server (i.e. Its URL).

+   - Email and ERDDAP admin information in case of error or the need to be contacted.

+   - Details of the organisation that has ownership of the ERDDAP and its data.

+   - Email details (including log-ins) for ERDDAP if you want the server itself to send out emails when needed.

+[Here] is an example of a functioning **setup.xml** file to follow to get you going.